DTJF/libpruio/src/doc/_4_examples.md

-  This examples demonstrates how to perform pulse width modulated (PWM) output and how to measure such a pulse train (CAP = Capture and Analyse a Pulsetrain) with libpruio.
+  This examples demonstrates how to perform pulse width modulated (PWM) output and how to measure such a pulse train (CAP = Capture and Analyse a Pulsetrain) with \Proj.
 The code creates a PruIo instance configured in IO mode.
 One header pin (P9_21) gets configured as PWM output and an other (P9_42) as CAP input.
 When both pins get connected, the measured pulse train data get shown in a